martiaos/martiaos.github.io/47616d6c6553616e61746f726965/index.md

 #  Well done, you've found the ninth post!

-Though easy to mistake for a hospital or school, this building from 1916 is actually a transformer station.
+Though easy to mistake for a hospital or school, this building from 1916 was actually built as a transformer station.
 Watt a shock!
+Today it houses art workshops and Oslo Teatersenter.

 Just one to go!